 On August 6, 2012, at 05:17 UTC, NASA’s Curiosity rover has landed successfully on Aeolis Palus in Gale Crater on Mars.
-U.S. bicycle manufacturer Litespeed has been a contractor and consultant to NASA for projects that require titanium-intensive sub-assemblies including the landing gear on the Curiosity.
+The U.S. bicycle manufacturer Litespeed has been a contractor and consultant to NASA for projects that require titanium-intensive sub-assemblies including the landing gear on the Curiosity.

 Launched November 26, 2011, Curiosity is the largest and most capable rover ever sent to Mars.
 Unlike its predecessors, Curiosity utilized its wheels as landing gear rather than airbags when a rocket-powered descent lowered it directly onto the Martian surface via a tether.
-NASA dubbed the landing as “Seven Minutes of Terror“.
+NASA dubbed the landing “Seven Minutes of Terror“.
 But, the new precision landing gear allowed NASA to practically pinpoint a site compared to previous explorations.
 And, Curiosity’s titanium rocker-bogie suspension system will prevent it from tipping while navigating the rocky terrain during its mission.

-Each wheel has a pattern that helps it maintain traction but also leaves patterned tracks in the sandy surface of Mars.
+Each wheel has a pattern that helps it maintain traction but also leaves patterned tracks on the sandy surface of Mars.
 That pattern is used by onboard cameras to estimate the distance traveled.
 The pattern itself is Morse code for “JPL” (·— ·–· ·-··).
 The rover is capable of climbing sand dunes with slopes up to 12.5°.
 Based on the center of mass, the vehicle can withstand a tilt of at least 50° in any direction without overturning, but automatic sensors will limit the rover from exceeding 30° tilts.
 Curiosity can also roll over obstacles approaching 65 cm (26 in) in height, and it has a ground clearance of 60 cm (24 in).